apache/metron/metron-platform/metron-management/README.md

 The functions are split roughly into a few sections:
 * Shell functions - Functions surrounding interacting with the shell in either a nicer way or a more functional way.
+* File functions - Functions around interacting with local or HDFS files
 * Configuration functions - Functions surrounding pulling and pushing configs from zookeeper
 * Parser functions - Functions surrounding adding, viewing, and removing Parser functions.
 * Enrichment functions - Functions surrounding adding, viewing and removing Stellar enrichments as well as managing batch size and index names for the enrichment topology configuration
 * Threat Triage functions - Functions surrounding adding, viewing and removing threat triage functions.

+### File Functions

+* Local Files
+  * `FILE_LS`
+    * Description: Lists the contents of a directory.
+    * Input:
+      * path - The path of the file
+    * Returns: The contents of the directory in tabular form sorted by last modification date.
+  * `FILE_RM`
+    * Description: Removes the path
+    * Input:
+      * path - The path of the file or directory.
+      * recursive - Recursively remove or not (optional and defaulted to false)
+    * Returns: boolean - true if successful, false otherwise
+  * `FILE_GET`
+    * Description: Retrieves the contents as a string of a file.
+    * Input:
+      * path - The path of the file
+    * Returns: The contents of the file and null otherwise.
+  * `FILE_PUT`
+    * Description: Writes the contents of a string to a local file
+    * Input:
+      * content - The content to write out
+      * path - The path of the file
+    * Returns: true if the file was written and false otherwise.
+* HDFS Files
+  * `HDFS_LS`
+    * Description: Lists the contents of a directory in HDFS.
+    * Input:
+      * path - The path of the file
+    * Returns: The contents of the directory in tabular form sorted by last modification date.
+  * `HDFS_RM`
+    * Description: Removes the path in HDFS.
+    * Input:
+      * path - The path of the file or directory.
+      * recursive - Recursively remove or not (optional and defaulted to false)
+    * Returns: boolean - true if successful, false otherwise
+  * `HDFS_GET`
+    * Description: Retrieves the contents as a string of a file in HDFS.
+    * Input:
+      * path - The path of the file
+    * Returns: The contents of the file and null otherwise.
+  * `HDFS_PUT`
+    * Description: Writes the contents of a string to a HDFS file
+    * Input:
+      * content - The content to write out
+      * path - The path of the file
+    * Returns: true if the file was written and false otherwise.

 ### Shell Functions